Detroit Police Department Officer Requirements

 Question: Does the Detroit Police Department have an internship program for future cadets?

 Answer: Yes.
 The Detroit Police Department offers internship and junior-level training opportunities for future criminal justice professionals such as the High School Police Academy and the Collegiate Internship Program.
-You can find more information by visiting the Detroit Police Department recruiting website.
+You can find more information by visiting the Detroit Police Department website.

 Question: Do you need to have a college degree to work as a police officer with the Detroit Police Department?